This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Will you get wet?

-Absolutely.
-But after two hours spent on the Tongariro River, I realized that the icy waters were a small sacrifice for one amazingly scenic and fun filled ride.
+Yes, you will absolutely get wet rafting on the Tongariro River, but after two hours, I realized that the icy waters were a small sacrifice for one amazingly scenic and heart-pounding ride.

 And waiting for you back at base is a nice hot shower and a bowl of freshly made hot soup to warm your insides whilst you exchange stories of thrills and spills from the wilderness adventure just had.